tmtsoftware/csw-python/README.md

 Note: Python version 3.7 is required.

+The latest release has been published to https://pypi.org/project/tmtpycsw/ and can be installed with:

+    pip install tmtpycsw

 ## CSW Event Service

 The python API for the [CSW Event Service](https://tmtsoftware.github.io/csw/services/event.html) uses CBOR to serialize and deserialize events that are stored in Redis.